llvm/llvm-project/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The '``llvm.vp.ptrtoint``' intrinsic takes a value to cast as its first operand , which must be a vector of pointers, and a type to cast it to return type, which must be a vector of :ref:`integer <t_integer>` type.
+The '``llvm.vp.ptrtoint``' intrinsic takes a value to cast as its first argument , which must be a vector of pointers, and a type to cast it to return type, which must be a vector of :ref:`integer <t_integer>` type.
-The second operand is the vector mask.
+The second argument is the vector mask.
 The return type, the value to cast, and the vector mask have the same number of elements.
-The third operand is the explicit vector length of the operation.
+The third argument is the explicit vector length of the operation.

 Semantics:
 """"""""""